GeoffCox/sterling-svelte/src/routes/(app)/index.md

 - Medium weight (size, spacing, and borders) create clear visual separation with a clean style.
 - Components use font `em`s for non-theme layout to remain responsive and avoid hard-coded pixel values.

-## Architecture Tenets

-- Components that semanticaly wrap a specific HTML element will forward props and bubble events.
-  For example, `Button` and `<button>`.
-- Svelte slots are used for customization and replacement of parts.
-- The default slot is used for the logical children of a component (e.g. items for a list, content for button, label for a checkbox).
-- Svelte context is used to pass information across the component hierarchy.

 ## Dependencies

 - Dependencies are kept to an absolute minimum and the build tree-shakes out unused code.